Q: What do the names of the different programs within the Math Circles of Chicago mean? Which program should I register for?

 - Cantor: This program is meant for 9th and 10th graders enrolled in Algebra 1 or Geometry, and 8th graders that have completed or are enrolled in a high school level Algebra 1 course.

-- Kovalevsky: Students in high school who have completed a high school geometry course should enroll in Kovalevsky.
+- Kovalevsky: Students who have completed a high school level geometry course should enroll in Kovalevsky.

 - Euler: You should sign up for Euler if you’ve been in Euler before or if you have completed two years in Kovalevsky.
 If you haven’t participated before and are interested, and you haven’t completed two years of Kovalevsky, write an email to firstname.lastname@example.org and tell us about yourself.